 •The exodus from Kirtland in one large company inaugurated the Mormon migration westward.

 •The bodies of 5 children who died during the encampment on the Mad River are buried here, demonstrating the sacrifices and tragedies faced by Saints in pursuit of religious freedom

 Erected 2012 by The Church of Jesus Christ of Latter Day Saints The Ohio Historical Society.
 (Marker Number 25- 29.)

-Marker series.
-This marker is included in the Mormon Pioneer Trail, and the Ohio Historical Society / The Ohio History Connection marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Churches & Religion • Roads & Vehicles.
+In addition, it is included in the Mormon Pioneer Trail, and the Ohio Historical Society / The Ohio History Connection series lists.

 Location.
 39° 48.52′ N, 84° 5.181′ W. Marker is near Dayton, Ohio, in Greene County.
 Marker can be reached from Lower Valley Pike.
 Touch for map.
 Marker is at or near this postal address: 4095 Lower Valley Pike, Dayton OH 45424, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Huffman Dam (approx. 0.9 miles away); In Case of Floods ... (approx. 0.9 miles away); Biplanes to Rocket Science (approx. 0.9 miles away); Cow Pasture to Flight School (approx. 0.9 miles away); In Commemoration of the Courage, Perseverance and Achievement of Wilbur and Orville WrightFinal Honors (approx. one mile away); Birthplace of Flight (approx. 1.2 miles away); Commuter Flyers (approx. 1.2 miles away).
 Touch for a list and map of all markers in Dayton.